Motorcycle: Postwar

 By 1920, Harley-Davidson was the largest manufacturer, with their motorcycles being sold by dealers in 67 countries.

 Amongst many British motorcycle manufacturers, Chater-Lea with its twin-cylinder models followed by its large singles in the 1920s stood out.
-Initially, using a converted Woodmann-designed OHV Blackburne engine, it became the first 350 cc to exceed 100 mph, recording 100.81 mph over the flying kilometre during April 1924.[7]
+Initially, using a converted Woodmann-designed OHV Blackburne engine, it became the first 350 cc to exceed 100 mph, recording 100.81 mph over the flying kilometre during April 1924.
 Later, Chater-Lea set a world record for the flying kilometre for 350 cc and 500 cc motorcycles at 102.9 mph for the firm.
 Chater-Lea produced variants of these world-beating sports models and became popular among racers at the Isle of Man TT.
-Today, the firm is probably best remembered for its long-term contract to manufacture and supply AA Patrol motorcycles and sidecars.

 By the late 1920s or early 1930s, DKW in Germany took over as the largest manufacturer.